lschneiderbauer/heumilkr/README.md

 <!-- badges: end -->

-heumilkr provides an implementation of the Clark-Wright algorithm to find a quasi-optimal solution to the [Capacity Vehicle Routing Problem](https://en.wikipedia.org/wiki/Vehicle_routing_problem).
+heumilkr provides an implementation of the Clark-Wright algorithm to find a quasi-optimal solution to the [Capacitated Vehicle Routing Problem](https://en.wikipedia.org/wiki/Vehicle_routing_problem).

 ## Installation